MohamedAENasser/NewsApp/README.md

 Click on Start Button, if all went well you should be navigated successfully to the Dashboard.

+Note: Once you are navigated to the dashboard, the Onboarding screen will never be shown again.

 ## Dashboard
 In Dashboard you will see latest news headlines, something like this:
 ![](/DocumentationAssets/Dashboard.png)